Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 The LDIT Program is designed to help you gain the knowledge and practice the skills essential to designing and implementing learning experiences.
 A minimum of 42 credits are required to graduate with an Ed.M. degree from HGSE.

-The main elements of the 2022–23 academic year curriculum are:
+The main elements of this academic year curriculum are:

 To fulfill the program requirement, you must take a minimum of 12 credits specific to LDIT, including the following: